Aniket118/Aniket118/README.md

  ---
- - I'm currently a BTech UG.
-I'm currently working on some opensource project.
+ - I'm currently a BTech UG and currently working on some open-source project.
- - I do competitive coding and my development is manily focus on Backend side.
+ - I do competitive coding and mainly focused on Backend side of web development.
  - I am looking for some good open source project.

   ### Contact me: <a href="https://www.linkedin.com/in/rampagee/">